-- animal holding areas;
+- · animal holding areas;

-- slaughterhouse and processing areas;
+- · slaughterhouse and processing areas;

-- unwanted hide or skins, feathers and pieces, and unwanted carcasses and carcass parts.
+- unwanted hide or skins, droppings /manure, and unwanted carcasses and carcass parts.
+Typical abattoir effluent contains blood, pieces of meat, fat and gut.
+Constant urine and dung in suspension.
+Each of these contributes to a high organic load when not adequately removed.

 Manure is generated in the animal holding areas and krale.
+Animal holding pens will be cleaned out daily.
 Animal manure gets buried in the trenches together with the carcasses (waste products).
 The burial and immediate covering of trenches of a depth of more than 60 cm and not less than 100 m from the abattoir.
 The solid domestic waste gets removed by the local municipality.
 Non-process wastes (domestic waste) originate from kitchens and offices, dispersed or uneaten feed and from general maintenance.
 The non-process waste gets removed by the Hantam Municipality.